 Meet with a therapist, minister or spiritual leader individually before meeting as two people.

 Consider your past history and consider what happened in previous relationships (negatively AND positively).

 Discuss how you want to deal with conflict if disagreements arise during marriage.
 What will be important?
 Who has more power over decisions?
 How do you plan on contributing financially after marriage/divorce etc.?

 Taking these steps can help couples make their second marriage last even longer than their first one!
-For more information about premarital counseling for second marriages, check out there blog posts.
+For more information about premarital counseling for second marriages, check out their blog posts.
 We have some great articles addressing specific topics that may be helpful.

-- Benefit of premarital counseling
+- The benefit of premarital counseling

-- When should i start premarital counseling
+- When should I start premarital counseling

 - How long does premarital counseling last